ethereum/devp2p/discv5/discv5-rationale.md

 replay across sessions.
 The `request-id`, mirrored in response packets, prevents replay of responses within a session.

+### Session message, the new packet type

+The [session message packet] is a unicast notification so by definition it doesn't trigger a response.
+Introducing this new message container removes the otherwise induced DoS attack vector that sending a [RELAYMSG] to a target will trigger the target to send 2 messages, a response as well as the [RELAYINIT] message.

+A session message doesn't trigger a response on the higher layer, the discv5 equivalent to TLS if you may, neither.
+If a session is not at hand to encrypt a session message, the session message is dropped, contrary to an ordinary message packet which then would be sent a random packet and await a [WHOAREYOU] response from the peer.

+### Redundancy of ENRs in NODES responses and connectivity status assumptions about Relay and Bob

+Often the same peers get passed around in NODES responses by different peers.
+The chance of seeing a peer received in a NODES response again in another NODES response is high as k-buckets favour long lived connections to new ones.
+This makes the need for a storing back up relays for peers small.

+Apart from the state that is saved by not storing more than the last peer to send us an ENR as its potential relay, the longer time that has passed since a peer sent us an ENR, the less guarantee we have that the peer is in fact connected to the owner of that ENR and hence of its ability to relay.

+### Job of keeping the hole punched falls on Bob and Bob's incentive to do so

+UDP session table entry lifetimes are configurable, though a common lower bound is 20 seconds.
+Bob must periodically reset the session table entry for Alice in its NAT to keep the hole for Alice punched.
+If Alice too is behind NAT, it must do the same for Bob.
+Implementations must ensure, when a node behind NAT does not send a packet to a peer within the entry lifetime then an empty packet is sent that is dropped by the peer.

+NAT hole punching unavoidably creates overhead for all nodes in the network but once a hole is punched, keeping it punched requires no interaction between peers.
+The incentive for nodes behind NAT to keep holes for its peers punched is to avoid reestablishing a session.
+If there is no hole for Alice in Bob's NAT when Alice carries out a [liveness check], Bob is considered offline and the session to Bob useless.
+If the node behind NAT intends to frequently communicate with a peer, reestablishing the session is more costly than managing the interval of sent packets to that peer.

+### Discovering if the local node is behind NAT and must keep holes for peers punched

+A node may at start-up be assigned an externally reachable socket to advertise as well as a listen socket.
+If those sockets are not equivalent, the node is behind NAT and the [mechanism for keeping holes punched] is activated.
+Like so, a node assumes it is behind NAT if an externally reachable socket is omitted from the initial configuration and must activate the mechanism for keeping holes punched.
+The [runtime address discovery] mechanism can discovery the external endpoint address used by the local node.
+Once a new externally reachable endpoint is known, implementations will try to bind to its IP address at some number of randomly selected ports from a given range of probably unused ports.
+If binding succeeds with any port, the node is not behind NAT and the mechanism for keeping holes punched is deactivated.

+This solution assumes, in most scenarios where port-forwarding cannot be configured the local node host's address is private to the address realm of the device operating the NAT level furthest from the local node host.
+If the host and NAT device use the same IP address, binding will always succeed, so this method may give a false negative.
+However, this is not detrimental.
+A node behind NAT that deactivates the mechanism for keeping holes punched will more frequently have to re-establish sessions to its peers.

+### Limiting resource consumption of peers behind symmetric NATs, useful for light-clients

+Peers with unreachable ENRs do not get inserted into node table buckets.
+Nodes that are behind symmetric NATs will naturally never succeed in pinpointing one external socket for peers to reach them on by [runtime address discovery] and therefore their unreachable ENRs will never update to reachable ENRs.

+This means, these peers will never respond to requests, as only peers in the node table are sent requests.
+This does not cohere with the p2p-model, rather the server-client model where the peer with a unreachable ENR acts as the client.
+This misalignment is especially bothersome for well behaving (externally reachable) light-clients operating on limited resources.
+Discv5.2 corrects this side-effect of runtime address discovery by introducing a configurable limit to the number of sessions at a time with peers with unreachable ENRs, the lower limit being 1.
+Nodes must accept sessions with at least one peer with a unreachable ENR to for runtime address discovery to be enabled on the discv5.2 network.

+### Fault tolerance and connectivity

+As was already the case in discv5, if a request to a node times out, (after the configured number of retries) that peer is considered unresponsive and the session can be failed.
+Theoretically, peers behind NAT that repeatedly fail at taking responsibility for their inconvenient topology, i.e. fail at keeping holes punched in their NAT for their peers, could be banned by other peers from re-connecting within a set duration.
+This would certainly add to the incentive for nodes behind NAT to behave, however it can result in bad recovery from network-wide failure if many nodes simultaneously get blocked from further sessions establishment due to unresponsiveness.

+The relation between two discv5 peers' k-buckets is not necessarily symmetric, one node having a peer in its k-buckets doesn't necessarily mean vv is true.
+Behaving nodes may very well have sessions to peers they don't have in their k-buckets.
+Increasing the frequency of discv5's [PING] liveness check for peers in k-buckets is therefore not enough to ensure connectivity across discv5.2.
+To keep NATs open for new incoming connections, packets sent to keep holes punched must be sent to all peers which a node has a session with.

 # References

 - Petar Maymounkov and David Mazières.